An Insight into Security Code Review with LLMs: Capabilities, Obstacles, and Influential Factors: Results

 \subsection{Performance of LLMs (RQ1)}

-Based on the evaluation metrics defined in Section~\ref{sec:metrics}, we evaluated the capability of six popular LLMs in security code review across different prompts.
+Based on the evaluation metrics defined in Section~\ref{sec:metrics}, we evaluated the capability of seven popular LLMs in security code review across different prompts.
 We compared the performance of LLMs with baseline tools in the C/C++ and Python datasets, respectively.
 If two of the three metrics were superior (i.e., higher I-Score or IH-Score, lower M-Score), we deemed that the current combination outperformed the others.
-Due to differences in the token limit of each LLM and the inherent token count of each prompt template, the number of responses successfully generated by each LLM-prompt combination also varied. \black{To avoid bias due to different samples and to ensure rigorous comparisons, we also performed analysis on the intersection of source code files that all LLM-prompt combinations could generate responses, which yielded 57 instances.} As a result, two sets of scores are provided: (1) the response count and performance scores of each LLM-prompt combination on the complete Python and C/C++ dataset (see Table~\ref{tbl:performance_python} and Table~\ref{tbl:performance_c}), and (2) the performance scores of each LLM-prompt combination on the selected 57 instances (see Table~\ref{tbl:performance_57_instances}).
-The best values for each score are highlighted in bold and marked with asterisks in the tables. \black{It is evident that, DeepSeek-R1 outperformed all other models, followed by GPT-4.
+Due to differences in the token limit of each LLM and the inherent token count of each prompt template, the number of responses successfully generated by each LLM-prompt combination also varied.
+To avoid bias due to different samples and to ensure rigorous comparisons, we also provided analyses on the intersection of source code files that all LLM-prompt combinations could generate responses, which yielded 57 instances.
+As a result, two sets of scores are provided: (1) the response count and performance scores of each LLM-prompt combination on the complete Python and C/C++ dataset (see Table~\ref{tbl:performance_python} and Table~\ref{tbl:performance_c}), and (2) the performance scores of each LLM-prompt combination on the selected 57 instances (see Table~\ref{tbl:performance_57_instances}).
+The best values for each score are highlighted in bold and marked with asterisks in the tables.
+It is evident that, DeepSeek-R1 outperformed all other models, followed by GPT-4 \black{provided in the ChatGPT platform}.
 Specifically, Table~\ref{tbl:performance_python} shows that on the Python dataset, the combination of DeepSeek-R1 with \(\textbf{P}_{cid}\) achieved the best performance.
 According to Table~\ref{tbl:performance_c}, on the C/C++ dataset, the combination of DeepSeek-R1 with \(\textbf{P}_{cot-guardrail}\) performed the best.
 Furthermore, Table~\ref{tbl:performance_57_instances} demonstrates that in the selected 57 cases, DeepSeek-R1 with \(\textbf{P}_{b}\) achieved better results than all other LLM-prompt combinations.
-Although GPT-4 did not perform as well as DeepSeek-R1, it still obviously surpassed the remaining five LLMs.
-For the top two models, DeepSeek-R1 and GPT-4, we calculated the performance scores of these two models across different prompt templates on the full dataset (including both Python and C/C++ datasets), as shown in Table~\ref{tbl:performance_gpt4_ds1}.
-We found that DeepSeek-R1 performed best with \(\textbf{P}_{cot-guardrail}\), whereas GPT-4 achieved its highest scores with \(\textbf{P}_{cid}\).
-On the whole,} as of the time of our experiment (May 2024), the capabilities of currently popular LLMs in conducting security code reviews are still limited.
+Although \black{GPT-4 (ChatGPT)} did not perform as well as DeepSeek-R1, it still obviously surpassed the remaining LLMs.
+For the two best-performing LLMs, i.e, DeepSeek-R1 and \black{GPT-4 (ChatGPT)}, we calculated the performance scores of them across different prompt templates on the full dataset (including both Python and C/C++ datasets), as shown in Table~\ref{tbl:performance_gpt4_ds1}.
+We found that DeepSeek-R1 performed best with \(\textbf{P}_{cot-guardrail}\), whereas \black{GPT-4 (ChatGPT)} achieved its highest scores with \(\textbf{P}_{cid}\).
+On the whole, the capabilities of currently popular LLMs in conducting security code reviews are still limited.
 Notably, with enhanced prompts, the best performance of each LLM in security code review is significantly superior to that of static analysis tools.
-This could be attributed to two reasons: (1) for context-sensitive tools such as CodeQL, static analysis can be impacted by the lack of code context in our dataset~\citep{russo2010dynamic}; (2) there is a relatively high frequency of security defects related to multi-threading and asynchronous programming, such as \textit{race conditions}.
-As such, features can only be accurately modelled using dynamic analysis, and these security defects are challenging for static analysis tools to detect~\citep{charoenwet2024empirical}.
+This could be attributed to two reasons: (1) for context-sensitive tools such as CodeQL, static analysis can be impacted by the lack of code context in our dataset~\citep{russo2010dynamic}; (2) there is a relatively high frequency of security defects related to multi-threading and asynchronous programming, such as race conditions.
+These defects often involve complex runtime behaviors that are better captured through dynamic analysis, and are therefore challenging for static analysis tools to detect~\citep{charoenwet2024empirical}.